riley-williams/buoyant/docs/book/src/building-views/mixed-alignment.md

 the space within this frame, so you can also specify horizontal and vertical alignment to place the child within the virtual frame.

-Creating virtual frames that are as wide or tall as possible is relatively common, and Buoyant provides `.with_infinite_max_width()` and `.with_infinite_max_height()` for configuring this.
+Buoyant provides `.with_infinite_max_width()` and `.with_infinite_max_height()` for creating virtual frames that are as wide or tall as possible.
 You can use this in combination with a leading horizontal alignment of the circle inside the frame to achieve the same result as the previous code.

 ```rust,no_run
 # extern crate buoyant;